Model Restrictiveness in Functional and Structural Settings: Introduction

 \cite{EllisNeff} studies the connection between restrictiveness and Rademacher complexity in a binary classification setting.
 It shows that, for a particular choice of eligible set and a discrepancy inspired by Rademacher complexity, a normalized version of our restrictiveness index is an affine transformation of the limiting Rademacher complexity of the model class.
 In that special case, all finite-dimensional falsifiable models appear ``fully restrictive'' in the limit.
-Section~\ref{subsec:rad}, interprets the degeneracy as a critique of this particular discrepancy rather than of restrictiveness itself: when $d$ is chosen to encode an existing capacity measure, restrictiveness inherits that measure's asymptotic behavior and limitations.
-In addition, \cite{EllisNeff} also propose a finite-sample version of discrepancy function $d_n$ (as a sample average using the $n$ data points on the features), which can be convenient in a variety of empirical settings. \cite{EllisNeff} does not develop the asymptotic theory of $d_n$, which is required to construct confidence intervals for restrictiveness that reflects the finite-sample randomness of the covariates $X_i$; we provide that here. ~
+Section~\ref{subsec:rad} interprets the degeneracy as a critique of this particular discrepancy rather than of restrictiveness itself: when $d$ is chosen to encode an existing capacity measure, restrictiveness inherits that measure's asymptotic behavior and limitations.
+In addition, \cite{EllisNeff} also propose a finite-sample version of discrepancy function $d_n$ (as a sample average using the $n$ data points on the features), which can be convenient in a variety of empirical settings. \cite{EllisNeff} does not develop the asymptotic theory of $d_n$, which is required to construct confidence intervals for restrictiveness that reflect the finite-sample randomness of the covariates $X_i$; we provide that here. ~

 \citet*{crawford2025demand} uses Gaussian process priors to represent demand functions satisfying the restrictions of rational choice in consumer settings.
 It uses a binary (0-1) distance metric following \citet*{Selten} to evaluate whether observed demand can be rationalized \emph{exactly}, as opposed to our use of a continuous discrepancy function.
-Continuous discrepancy functions help circumvent the degeneracy problem for conditional rationality that \citet*{crawford2025demand} encounters when conditioning variables are continuously distributed.\footnote{This degeneracy issue is related to the broader difficulty arising from 0-1 loss functions in VC dimension and Rademacher complexity analysis, as discussed in \citet*{EllisNeff}.}
+Continuous discrepancy functions help circumvent the degeneracy problem for conditional rationality that \citet*{crawford2025demand} encounters when conditioning variables are continuously distributed.\footnote{This degeneracy issue is related to the broader difficulty arising from 0-1 loss functions in VC dimension and Rademacher complexity analysis, as discussed in \citet*{EllisNeff}.} \citet{HansenJagannathan1997} measure misspecification with least-squares distance, as in our discussion of GMM estimation in Section \ref{subsec:gmm-discrepancy}.
+As we explain there, however, this criterion depends on the available instruments and the observed data in ways that restrictiveness does not.

 More broadly, our framework is related to the statistical learning theory literature on model complexity and capacity, where notions such as VC dimension, Rademacher complexity, and metric entropy have been used to establish upper bounds on generalization errors under empirical risk minimization.
 Although conceptually related, our restrictiveness measure is an \emph{average-case} approximation measure, defined with respect to a context-specific user-chosen discrepancy function (under an evaluation distribution on an economically meaningful eligible set), and our restrictiveness measure produces an interpretable number in the unit interval rather than rate bounds.
 See, also, Section 3.4 of \cite*{fudenberg2023flexible} for related discussions and references.
 In this paper, we further stress that the choice of the discrepancy function should be treated as an important modeling decision for restrictiveness to be interpretable in a context-specific manner.